 Typically, orthodontic patients with metal braces should plan to schedule a visit with their orthodontist every 4-6 weeks for adjustments.
 The frequency of your visits may change depending on the stage of treatment you are in and the pace that your teeth are moving.
 Once your archwire has been adjusted, your orthodontist will discuss your progress with you, and let you know how soon you will need to return to the office for your next adjustment appointment.

 When you first get your braces on, you may experience some sensitivity.
 Patients often report discomfort in their teeth from the new pressure, or on the inside of their cheeks due to chafing caused by the new brackets.
 The same pressure may also be experienced after your adjustment appointments.
-We generally recommend that our patients stick to soft, easy to eat foods for a couple of days while their teeth adjust to their new braces.
+We generally recommend that our patients stick to soft, easy-to-eat foods for a couple of days while their teeth adjust to their new braces.
 If your braces break the skin on the inside of your cheeks, you can use the wax that your orthodontist will give you to cover any sharp areas while your skin heals.
 As you adjust to your braces, this skin should get less sensitive.
 Most discomfort that patients experience is fairly mild.
 However, if necessary patients are able to take pain relievers like Advil when needed.

 If you experience an orthodontic emergency, schedule an appointment with your orthodontist as soon as possible.
 When you call the office, be sure to explain the situation.
 In some cases, minor equipment damage does not need to be treated immediately.
 However, some damage can be very painful and detrimental to the patient.
 The staff at the orthodontist’s office will be able to help determine the severity of the situation.

 While you have braces, it is extremely important to maintain proper oral hygiene to prevent issues like decay or painful cavities.
-You will want to at least brush your teeth after every meal or snack in order to remove all of the food particles from in between your brackets and wires.
+You will want to at least brush your teeth after every meal or snack in order to remove all of the food particles from between your brackets and wires.
 Ideally, patients should also floss and rinse their mouths after eating, but if that is not possible they must floss at least once per day once they are home and able to do so.
-When you get your braces on, your orthodontist will talk to you about your current oral hygiene routine and make sure you have the products you need to maintain proper oral hygiene throughout your treatment.
+When you get your braces in Johns Creek, your orthodontist will talk to you about your current oral hygiene routine and make sure you have the products you need to maintain proper oral hygiene throughout your treatment.

 If you have any questions about your braces or are ready to schedule your free consultation, make an appointment with us today!